-- 1. Right-click (O) and click Scan for Live Only Encoders.
-The BVMS Scan Wizard dialog box is displayed. - 2.
-Select the desired check boxes for the devices that you want to add. - Click Next >>.
-The Authenticate Devices dialog box of the wizard is displayed. - 4.
-Type in the password for each device that is protected by a password.
+Right-click and click Scan for Live Only Encoders.

+- 2. Select the desired check boxes for the devices that you want to add. - Click Next >>.

+4. Type in the password for each device that is protected by a password.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

-If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.
+If the passwords of all devices are identical, you can enter it in the first ${f Password}$ field.

-indicates that the device requires an initial password.
-To set the initial password, enter it in the Password field.

-Note: As long as you have not set the initial password for all devices in the list that require an initial password, you cannot continue.

-Click Finish.
-The device is added to the Device Tree.
+The \(\lambda\) icon indicates an error that you need to take care of.
+Check the tool tip for more information about the specific error.